Is your account under review?

-Have you received a warning, suspension, deactivation, or ban notice from SendGrid?
-Twilio SendGrid regularly reviews accounts with apparent abnormal activity, and may notify users if we have concerns.
-This guide explains the different notices and what they mean.
+Have you received a warning, suspension, deactivation, or ban notice from Twilio SendGrid?
+This guide will explain the different account review states, and what they mean for your account.

 Stages of review

 Once your account is under review, we’ll send a notification to the address associated with your account indicating that it is in one of the following states:

 ||The account maintains most functionality, but is unable to access the email address validation API endpoint.
 The account may be suspended if a response to the notification is not received.